 In December 2019, there was an outbreak of a new strain of coronavirus ("COVID-19").
 On March 11, 2020, the World Health Organization characterized the outbreak of COVID-19 as a global pandemic and recommended containment and mitigation measures.
-The United States has declared a national emergency concerning the outbreak, which has adversely impacted global activity and contributed to significant declines and volatility in financial markets.
+The United States declared a national emergency concerning the outbreak, which adversely impacted global activity and contributed to significant declines and volatility in financial markets.
 Public health and governmental authorities nationally and in affected regions have taken and continue to take extraordinary and wide-ranging actions to contain and combat the outbreak and spread of COVID-19, including restrictions on travel and business operations, quarantines, and orders and similar mandates for many individuals to substantially restrict daily activities and for many businesses to curtail or cease normal operations.
-Our business is concentrated in the Northeast and Mid-Atlantic sections of the United States.
-These areas have been and continue to be significantly impacted by the virus.

-We have been designated by state and local governmental officials in the markets we serve as providing essential services during the COVID-19 pandemic.
-Therefore, we have continued to make fuel deliveries and provide emergency services to all areas in which we operate.
-We are closely monitoring all official pronouncements and executive orders concerning our status as an essential business.
 To date, we have not experienced any supply chain issues impacting our ability to deliver petroleum products to our customers.
-However, we are experiencing disruptions in the procurement of certain HVAC equipment and home generators.
+However, we have experienced and may continue to see disruptions in the procurement of service and installation materials.
 Since March 2020, we have implemented various measures in response to the COVID-19 pandemic, such as a majority of our office personnel working remotely.
-While these measures have not significantly impacted our ability to serve our customers to date, these measures may become strained or result in service delays, especially as we enter the peak heating season.
+While these measures have not significantly impacted our ability to serve our customers to date, these measures may become strained or result in service delays.

 As a result of the COVID-19 pandemic, and in order to protect the safety and health of our workforce and our customers, we have expanded certain employee benefit programs and will incur additional operating costs such as sanitizing our facilities, providing personal protective equipment for our employees and providing IT infrastructure to allow many office, clerical, sales and customer service employees to work from home.
-At this time, we expect the annual cost of these undertakings to be at least \$2.0 million.
+At this time, we expect the annual cost of these undertakings to be approximately \$2.0 million.